 In general, an attacker attempts to get a system to do something it’s not supposed to do, which can be accomplished in three ways.
 Firstly, they exploit a misconfiguration of the system that allows unauthorized people to have access.
 Secondly, they take advantage of a technical fault or vulnerability with some software running on the system, by manipulating the software in special ways.
 The third way is simpler.
 An attacker just uses the username and password of a real, authorized user.
 Once an attacker has gained access to a system, they can steal or tamper with data, or even make it unavailable.

 Where do attackers start?
 The first is any of the organization's systems that the attacker can see on the internet.
 If the attacker can compromise that system, then that may be enough for the attacker's needs.
 The second way an attacker compromises a system is to try to break into a system inside the organization.
 You’ve probably heard of phishing.
 It attempts to get a person to execute a malicious program unknowingly.

-What is a control and why do you need them?
+What is a cybersecurity control and why do you need it?

 All computer systems have vulnerabilities, some simple, some complex.
 If a cyber attacker tries hard enough, they will find a way to exploit a vulnerability.
 Any attempt an organization makes to stop security threats is called a control.
 Most of the hard work of cybersecurity is selecting the right controls, and then making sure the controls are actually working.

 Ready for another list of three?
 A control can be preventative, detective or corrective.
 Preventative controls are things like passwords or multi-factor authentication.
 Detective controls are systems that flag malware or phishing attempts and the like.
 And corrective controls manage the aftermath of an attack using tools like incident response, forensic analysis or restoring data from backups.